-The markets of Kinshasa function on a mostly informal, street-side basis with a highly concentrated pool of poor consumers and small enterprises.
-These consumers rely on access to small, affordable produce and as such offer great potential for micro-distribution by market sellers on the road and on small stalls.
-There is a high potential for income increases, particularly for women; this coupled with the large potential consumer outreach, present significant opportunities for companies to expand their sales networks.
+The markets of Kinshasa function mostly on an informal, street-side basis with a highly concentrated pool of poor consumers and small enterprises.
+These consumers rely on access to small, affordable produce and offer great potential for micro-distribution by market vendors on the road and in small stalls.
+There is a high potential for income increases, particularly for women; this coupled with the potential for large consumer outreach, present significant opportunities for companies to expand their sales networks.
 Yet large international companies do not have access to these sellers so are missing a large space for product diffusion.

 ÉLAN RDC collaborated with an international FMCG supplier in the DRC to test out a new model for micro-distribution that relies primarily on pedestrian power and road and lane-side micro-retail stalls.
 For one month 10 street vendors sold Nestlé products to over 1,000 small isolated retailers in the town of Ndjili.
 Each vendor on average made a profit of $36.
 It proved successful so ÉLAN RDC is now seeking other fast moving consumer goods to apply this to.

 Kinshasa has a very efficient network of around 66,000 small scale sellers and retailers of whom 55% of women.
 90% of everyday purchases are made at these informal boutiques, stalls and tables set along every street throughout the city.
 Poor Kinois mostly shop on a low-scale basis, preferring to spend small amounts of money on ‘micro-products’.
 Yet sellers do not have access to the majority of Fast Moving Consumers Goods (FMCGs) as suppliers’ traditional distribution systems do not reach them, being sent solely to market centres.